dzmbs/anon-integration-guide/projects/hyperliquid/README.md

 -   "Move 10.5 USDC from Hyperliquid back to Arbitrum"
 -   "Move 100USDC from my spot to my perp balance on Hyperliquid"
 -   "I need you to transfer 55.5 USD from perps to spot on Hyperliquid"
+-   "Open a long on 1$ of BTC with no leverage on Hyperliquid"
+-   "Short me 1 BTC with 50x leverage on Hyperliquid"
+-   "Close my ARB position on Hyperliquid"
+-   "Close my Bitcoin position on Hyperliquid"

 ## Available Functions

 -   Bridging to Hyperliquid (minimum 5 USDC)
 -   Withdrawing from Hyperliquid (minimum 2 USDC)
 -   Moving USDC between spot and perp balances on Hyperliquid
+-   Opening and closing perp positions on Hyperliquid

 ## Tests